Friday, November 07, 2014

 and once a plant's established it spreads underground dramatically.

-Hairy stargrass is another one that's hard to restore by seed,
+Hairy and elegant, stargrass is one that's hard to restore by seed,

 because the seed is so hard to get.